project-serum/serum-dex-ui/README.md

 ---

-Run `yarn start` to start a development server or `yarn build` to create a production build that can be served by a static file server.
+Run `yarn` to install dependencies, then run `yarn start` to start a development server or `yarn build` to create a production build that can be served by a static file server.

 See the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for other commands and options.